junyium1/OBJ-Loader/README.md

 ## Small guide

-`loader.out_vertices` : A vector of `Vertex`, each vertex contains its position, its UVs and its normals.
+`loader.out_vertices` : A vector of `Vertex`, each vertex contains its positions, its UVs and its normals.

 `loader.out_indices` : A vector of integers (`unsigned int`).
 They're the indices that point to the top vertices.

 `.size()` returns the number of elements stored in the vector.

-`.data()` returns a pointer to the first to the very first element of the array in the RAM.
+`.data()` returns a pointer to the very first element of the array in the RAM.

 ## Vertex